nfqde/nfq-react-grid/README.md

 ```

 Sometimes you need to render different text snippets depending on your screensize.
 Thats an usecase for ResponsiveText.
 This component can get an text for every screensize and renders it accordingly.
-As it works also mobile first you need to only set xs and the other screensizes will use the same text as xs or the text thats used for the next smallest given size.
+As it works also mobile first you need to only set the smallest defined breakpoints and the other screensizes will use the same text as this breakpoint or the text thats used for the next smallest given size.

 <p align="right">(<a href="#top">back to top</a>)</p>